Everywhere I’ve Been, Ranked

 VISITED: Monte Carlo (read my guide!)

 If you’re a connoisseur of super yachts, Formula One racing, or luxury goods — odds are you’re familiar with Monte Carlo, Monaco!
 Home to an adrenaline—fueled racing circuit while simultaneously holding a reservation on the billionaire social calendar, there’s nowhere quite like compact, glamorous, and cosmopolitan Monaco.
 Feel the high stakes thrill inside the opulent casinos of Monte Carlo or admire breathtaking views along the Mediterranean coast of the French Riviera while strolling through the pristine streets of old town Monaco-Ville.
-Delve into a world of glitz and glamour where you’ll find centuries of regal history meticulously preserved in the Prince's Palace and Michelin-starred restaurants offering exquisite dishes as far as the eye can see.
+Delve into a world of glitz and glamor where you’ll find centuries of regal history meticulously preserved in the Prince's Palace and Michelin-starred restaurants offering exquisite dishes as far as the eye can see.

 PROS: